Adoption Statistics and Legal Trends

 By Kellie Pantekoek, Esq. | Legally reviewed by Nicole Prebeck, Esq. | Last reviewed December 13, 2022

 This article has been written and reviewed for legal accuracy, clarity, and style by FindLaw’s team of legal writers and attorneys and in accordance with our editorial standards.

 The last updated date refers to the last time this article was reviewed by FindLaw or one of our contributing authors.
 We make every effort to keep our articles updated.
 For information regarding a specific legal issue affecting you, please contact an attorney in your area.

 Adoption is by definition a legal process, but it is so much more than that.
 Adoption transforms lives and builds families.
 The process can be rewarding to everyone involved: birth parents, adoptive parents, and, of course, children.
 This has become even truer in recent decades as adoption has evolved.

-Adoption was once viewed and treated much differently than it is today, like most other aspects of life.
+Like most other aspects of life, adoption was once viewed and treated much differently than it is today.
 While every adoption story is unique, current statistics and emerging trends can help us understand how many lives are touched by adoption and how the process continues to change over time.

 Adoption Statistics in a Changing World

 Adoption continues to be more widely accepted and understood in modern America, but there are still many statistics that catch people by surprise.
 For example, adoption is much more common than most people realize.
 In fact, according to the Adoption Network, one in 25 U.S. families with children have a child who is adopted, and almost 100 million Americans have adopted individuals in their immediate family.

 - There are 1.5 million adopted children in the U.S.

 - About 40 percent of adoptions are from the U.S. foster care system.